Async Resources

 Resource Configuration

-Configure resources with initial data and lifecycle callbacks for enhanced user experience.
+Configure resources with initial data, caching strategies, and lifecycle callbacks for enhanced user experience.

 const userId = signal(1);